tuz-d/CoinverterAF/README.md

 * Design improvements
 * Adding an ability to save the result of conversation
 * Adding an ability to make a custom user list of currencies

+UPD 25.07.2022 API works only with VPN in Russia

 >Made by Tuz Dmitry, telegram: [@Dimizzz ](https://t.me/Dimizzz), [email](mailto:tuzmitya228@gmail.com), [LinkedIn](https://www.linkedin.com/in/dmitriy-tuz-b63bb1107/)